-For anybody not too sure what Glow is, it stands for Gorgeous Ladies of Wrestling and it’s the new upcoming comedy announced by Netflix.
-Set for release next month, it’s a sideways look at the tough and sometimes oddball day-to-day life of trying to make it as an actress in California in the 1980s.
+For anybody not too sure what Glow is, it stands for Gorgeous Ladies of Wrestling and it’s the new comedy-drama from Netflix.
+The entire series is already available to stream, bringing with it a sideways look at the tough and sometimes oddball day-to-day life of trying to make it as an actress in California in the 1980s.

 Glow will be released on Netflix on the 23rd June 2017 with all episodes arriving at once as has become the standard for the video-on-demand service.
 Season 1 will include 10 episodes and if it’s as good as the trailer makes it look then it’s going to be tough not to binge through them all at once.
 You’ll be able to catch it all at www.netflix.com/title/80114988.

 Taking its inspiration from the real-life 1980s female wrestling league, the fictional comedy tells the story of Ruth Wilder, an unemployed actress who gets offered the chance to audition for a new show called Glow.
 She doesn’t have a clue what it’s about to begin with, but in the desperation for a part she heads over to the audition anyway.